nemonik/hands-on-DevOps/docs/markdown.md

 --

+The book and the Slideshare both cover the 13 behaviors you should seek to embolden in your indivdual team members, but <https://archive.franklincovey.com/facilitator/minisessions/handouts/13_Behaviors_MiniSession_Handout.pdf> handout is a great summary.

+--

 As it unpacks behaviors to building trust: `Talk Straight`, `Demonstrate Respect`, `Create Transparency`, `Right Wrongs`, `Show Loyalty`, `Deliver Results`, `Get Better`, `Confront Reality`, `Clarify Expectation`, `Practice Accountability`, `Listen First`, `Keep Commitments`, and `Extend Trust`.

 ---